munzir/18-OnlineCoM/README.md

 # [18-OnlineCoM](https://github.gatech.edu/WholeBodyControlAttempt1/18-OnlineCoM)
 Codebase for the OnlineCoM, including scripts created during the progress of the project.

+## Installation

+ 1: Enter the project directory

+ 2: Install the project

+    mkdir build
+    cd build
+    cmake ..
+    sudo make install

+## Uninstall

+ To remove system files created by the installation of this repo.

+    sudo make uninstall

 ## [18a-CreatePoses](https://github.gatech.edu/WholeBodyControlAttempt1/18a-CreatePoses)
 This project contains multiple scripts to generate different sets of poses to be used for data analysis.